BGU-SE-Courses/2025-mbt-ac/Provengo/README.md

 ```shell
 provengo run -s products/run-source/ensemble.json helloprovengo
 ```
 6. We generated a report of the test-suite run and looked for errors.
 If errors were found and the reason was a bug in the model, we fixed the model and repeated the steps 2--7.
-Unfortunately, we couldn't track bugs because we found new bugs every hour when running the program. we upload one version to tracking bugs here  :
+Unfortunately, we couldn't track bugs because we found new bugs every hour when running the program.
+We upload one version to tracking bugs here [index.html](Provengo/helloprovengo/products/reports/index.html) using the following command :
 ```shell
 provengo report helloprovengo
 ```